quachpas/cap_flashcards/README.md

 # Converting Opale XML to LaTeX flashcards

+## Project state
+- The script is a POC.
+Dictionaries for the xml namespaces and metadata are hard-coded and not fetched dynamically.
+- It has not yet been tested on a large question bank.

 ## Definition of a flashcard
 Many elements make up a flashcard:
 1. Metadata : subject, education level, subject theme, complexity level.
 2. Content : question, choices, solutions, answer (explanations)
 3. Fixed elements : the subject icon and unisciel's logo.

-## Source files integrity check ---
+## Source files integrity check
 The script will check the integrity of the .quiz files.
 Only mcqSur and mcqMur question types are completely supported.
 For other types, the behaviour is unpredictable.